tadpol/ucr/README.md

 Copy `ucr.zsh` into your PATH somewhere, renaming it to `ucr`.
 Also set it as executable if it is not already.

-You should also have [curl][] and [jq][] installed.
-While many of the included tasks use these tools, the core does not require them.

-Eventhough this is written in ZSH, you don't have to be using ZSH as your shell.
+The core only needs [ZSH][] and no other dependencies.

+The included tasks make heavy use of [curl][] and [jq][].
+There is light useage of [fzf][].

+The password lookup function will try to use `security` if there is not a password in the `.netrc` file. (`security` is a MacOS only tool.)

 You can also link or rename the script and it will only find the tasks with that name as the prefix.
+With the current release, you can use the name `jmq` and have some jira related tasks.

 ## Usage